 Pro Tip: Monitor Your Account After Limit Increase

 If your ATM withdrawal limit is temporarily or permanently increased, always be extra vigilant.
 Regularly check your transaction history through your bank’s app or SMS alerts to detect any unauthorised activity, especially if your card is lost or stolen.
-This extra layer of security is vital.
+This extra layer of security is vital for protecting your funds.

-A surprising fact for many users is that banks readily offer temporary limit increases.
-This can be incredibly useful for specific, high-value transactions, saving you from needing to visit a branch multiple times or making several small withdrawals.
+A surprising fact for many users is that banks readily offer temporary limit increases for valid reasons.
+This can be incredibly useful for specific, high-value transactions, saving you from needing to visit a branch multiple times or making several small withdrawals and incurring extra fees.
+Always remember to revert to your standard limit after your specific need has passed, if it was a temporary increase.

 Smart Strategies to Avoid ATM Fees